 Download ADF support files

-I won’t reinvent the wheel by repeating the steps which have been demonstrated so succinctly on this blog:
+I won’t reinvent the wheel by repeating the steps that have been shown succinctly on this blog:

 Follow the steps mentioned and download the support files on your machine.